Quick Facts About Older Used Cars

 When Is a Car Too Old for a Loan?

-For example, the bank you use might restrict loans for cars under 10 years old.
-However, your local credit union may provide financing for vehicles up to 15 years old.
-Confirm the odometer reading before making a loan application because lenders also have limitations on vehicle mileage.
+For example, many mainstream lenders don’t make loans for cars that are older than 10 years.
+However, some credit unions provide financing for vehicles up to 15 years old.
+Confirm the odometer reading before making a loan application because lenders typically have limitations on vehicle mileage, such as a 100,000-mile threshold.

 Editor’s Note: This article has been updated since its initial publication.